 Sub Section a.
 Proposal of a Bylaw Amendment

-Any Cabinet member, Member, or Representative, may propose a Bylaw Amendment.
+Any Cabinet member, Member, or Representative may propose a Bylaw Amendment.
 Bylaw Amendments must first be given to the President for editing and addition to the agenda for the next NRHH General Body Meeting scheduled at least six (6) days from the time of proposal.

 Sub Section b.
 Bylaw Amendment Vote